Weakly But Deeply Supervised Occlusion-Reasoned Parametric Road Layouts: Experiments

 \section{Experiments}

-~ {\textbf{Datasets and Model Details:}} We validate our ideas on KITTI~\cite{sam:Geiger13a} and NuScenes~\cite{sam:NuScenes18a}, utilizing the annotation and data split in~\cite{Liu_2020_CVPR}~\footnote{It includes around 17000 annotations for KITTI and about 1200 annotations for NuScenes in terms of scene layout annotation.}. $h$ and $w$ are set to 256 and 128, presenting a 60m $\times$ 30m space in real world.
-Camera parameters are available in the original datasets \cite{sam:Geiger13a,sam:NuScenes18a} through calibration.
-Weights $(\lambda,\gamma,\beta)$ are set experimentally on validation set.
+~ \textbf{Datasets and model details~~~} We validate our ideas on KITTI~\cite{sam:Geiger13a} and NuScenes~\cite{sam:NuScenes18a}, utilizing the annotation and data split in~\cite{Liu_2020_CVPR}.
+Please refer to \cite{Liu_2020_CVPR} and our supplementary for details in road layout attributes annotation. $h$ and $w$ are set to 256 and 128, presenting a 60m $\times$ 30m space in real world.
+Camera parameters are available in the original datasets through calibration.
+Weights $(\lambda,\gamma,\beta)$ are set experimentally on validation set.~\buyu{As for $f^{ps}$, we use HRNetV2-W18~\cite{wang2020deep} as the backbone as it achieves very good trade-offs between accuracy and efficiency.
+As for $f^{halln}$, we utilize a shallower version of~\cite{ronneberger2015u}, e.g. 5-layer encoder and decoder.
+Finally, $\nnFull$ is implemented as a multi-task network with three separate predictions $\predSaBin$, $\predSaMc$ and $\predSaReg$ for each of the parameter groups $\saBin$, $\saMc$ and $\saReg$ of the scene model.
+And $\nnFeat$ is introduced for feature extraction.
+Note that our method does not depend on the specific details of these sub-modules but is generally applicable if this three-stage architecture holds.}

-{\textbf{Parametric annotations:}} We summarize the annotation time for each type of supervision in Tab.~\ref{tbl:annotation_table}.
+\paragraph{Cost for parametric annotations} We summarize the annotation time for each type of supervision in Tab.~\ref{tbl:annotation_table}.
 Unlike non-parametric annotations such as pixel-level semantics that require several dozens of minutes per frame, our parametric annotations require less than a minute per frame.
 Moreover, this time is heavily amortized across a video sequence to just around 20 seconds on the KITTI dataset, since parametric attributes change predictably across consecutive frames.
 Binary and multiclass attributes (such as presence of side-road, or number of lanes) change less frequently and their annotations can often be inherited from previous frames.
 Further, continuous attributes (such as distance to intersection) typically change smoothly across frames, which facilitates annotation.
 We refer the readers to supplementary materials for more details.
-Our annotations will be publicly released.